littlebee/react-datum/CONTRIBUTING.md

 Examples should be able to run standalone (from a file://... url in browser) in order for us to host on github.io pages.

-Assume that we will be script tag loaded.
+Assume that the example will be script tag loaded.
 Do NOT use require() to load dependencies.
 When react-datum is script tag loaded it, like jQuery, React, .... will add itself as ReactDatum in the global namespace.
 You shouldn't need to require any other internal things.

 *All examples should be written in ES5 + JSX javascript*.
 No coffeescript or ES6 with the exception of one example each on how to extend react-datum components.
 (There are some .coffee haters out there)[https://ponyfoo.com/articles/we-dont-want-your-coffee])

-The examples in src/examples will be picked up by the grunt build and watch and compiled to docs/examples.
-Each src file in src/examples is assumed to be a single contained example, needing nothing but the base dependencies:
+The examples in /examples will be picked up by the grunt build and watch and compiled to docs/examples.
+Each src file in examples is assumed to be a single contained example, needing nothing but the base dependencies:
 ```
 <script src="../../../dist/vendor/react.js"></script>
 <script src="../../../dist/vendor/react-dom.js"></script>